Advancing Beef Leaders

 ABL overlays relevant technical skills with appropriate self-development; encouraging participants to build stronger networks and spark the confidence needed to contribute and influence.

-ABL launched with a North Queensland (NQ) pilot in 2020, followed by groups in North West Queensland and Central Queensland group.
-The groups are facilitated by Ben Reeve (Meridian Agriculture) and Amanda Roughan (Evolve AGRi) supported by Department of Agriculture and Fisheries local coordinator team Megan Munchenberg (NWQ), Kylie Hopkins (CQ), Tim Emery (Maranoa) and Alison Larard (NQ and Far North Queensland).
+ABL launched with a North Queensland (NQ) pilot in 2020, followed by groups in North West Queensland and Central Queensland in 2021/22, the Maranoa and Far North Queensland in 2022/23, and now Northern and Southern Queensland in 2023/24.
+The program is currently facilitated by Ben Reeve (Meridian Agriculture) and Amanda Roughan (Evolve AGRi) supported by Department of Agriculture and Fisheries local coordinators Emily Corbett, Northern Queensland and Emma Knight, Southern Queensland.
 The program offers participants personalised training, peer and industry networking and a unique opportunity for mentoring from the program’s pool of ABL alumni, current leaders and guest speakers.